How do I go about booking my wedding?

 These are the figures for marrying in your home parish.
 Fees are fixed by the Church of England nationally and approved by parliament.

 Additional fees may be added by the Parochial Church Council (PCC) to cover the cost of any additional services which you might require, such as: an organist, choir, musicians, bell ringers, verger, statutory licences, and for the provision of any PA/AVA equipment and an operator.
 All such fees are fully detailed once we know your specific requirements.

 Banns read in other churches, or Licenses issued, are charged separately by the parishes concerned or by the statutory authorities.

 The cost of the Marriage Preparation Course is not included in the above figures.

 All fees are reviewed each year in January.

 It is always necessary to give public notice that you wish to be married.

-Within the Church of England this is almost always done by calling your banns on three occasions during the main (10:45am) Sunday Morning Service.
-We normally do this 4-8 weeks prior to the date of your wedding.
+Within the Church of England this is almost always done by calling your banns on three occasions during the main (10:00am) Sunday Morning Service.
+We normally do this for 3 weeks, 4-8 weeks prior to the date of your wedding.